-After speaking at yesterday’s event (Microsoft Tech Summit Johannesburg|Protect your data with a modern backup, archive, and disaster recovery solution) on Azure Backup and Azure Site Recovery (ASR), I thought it would be good to follow up with a post that explains some of the limitations around ASR.
-If you were there you would have seen both Windows and Linux (Oracle and Ubuntu) Virtual Machines protected using ASR.
+After speaking at yesterday's event (Microsoft Tech Summit Johannesburg|Protect your data with a modern backup, archive, and disaster recovery solution) on Azure Backup and Azure Site Recovery (asr), I thought it would be good to follow up with a post that explains some of the limitations around ASR.
+If you were there you would have seen both windows and linux (Oracle and Ubuntu) Virtual Machines protected using ASR.

 To re-cap, ASR is the technology which allows us to replicate a Physical or Virtual Machine either between data centers OR towards Azure.
 Once replicated we can then move that VM into Azure as a migration option, or enable many Disaster Recovery (DR) scenarios.
 The Image below and a superb introduction to ASR can be found here.